 Good for Banks as well

-Cash Sweep is also good for the banks.
+Cash Sweep is also good for banks.
 It helps in lowering the default probability.
 Often, banks insist customers go for such an account.

 Banks usually offer several types of cash sweep options to an account holder.
 For instance, Wells Fargo offers three options – Standard Bank Deposit Sweep, Expanded Bank Deposit Sweep, and the Money Market Fund Sweep.